queyrusi/cropseed/README.md

-# cropseed: Crop Seed Classification and Segmentation Exploration
+# Crop Seed Classification and Segmentation Exploration

 Notebooks surrounding seed classification and segmentation.
 Second notebook is part of a project for a course at ENSTA Paris.